dechristopher/lod/SECURITY.md

 Email one of our maintainers directly using contact information found in their profiles.
 Prioritize Andrew DeChristopher <me@dchr.host>.
-For non-critical issues, please just open an issue or a PR with a fix and we'll be right on it.
+For non-critical issues, please just open an issue or a PR with a fix, and we'll be right on it.